|Nutrition Facts (per serving)|

 Season to taste with salt and freshly ground black pepper and serve.

-*To toast sliced or slivered almonds, put them in a dry skillet and place the skillet over medium heat.
+- To toast sliced or slivered almonds, put them in a dry skillet and place the skillet over medium heat.
 Cook, stirring and turning frequently until the almonds are lightly browned.
-To toast them in the oven, arrange them in one layer in a shallow baking pan.
+To toast them in the oven, arrange them in a single layer in a shallow baking pan.
 Bake in a preheated 350 F oven for about 10 to 15 minutes, turning occasionally, or until they are lightly browned.

 - To add some garlic flavor without including garlic in the finished dish, peel 1 clove of garlic and cut in half.
 Sauté the garlic pieces in the butter for 1 minute.
 Remove the garlic and discard; proceed with the recipe as written.